-The European Masters final will be contested between Australian Neil Robertson and China’s Zhou Yuelong in Austria on Sunday.
+The European Masters title decider will be contested between Australian Neil Robertson and China’s Zhou Yuelong in Austria on Sunday.

 It marks the first time since the 2017 Scottish Open final that two players from outside the United Kingdom will battle in a ranking event title decider.